phac-nml/snvphyl-galaxy/docs/install/galaxy.md

 # Overview

 SNVPhyl can be directly installed within an existing Galaxy instance.
-There are two necessary steps that must take place for installing to a local Galaxy:
+There are a few necessary steps that must take place for installing to a local Galaxy:

+1. Installing Build Dependencies
-1. Installing the SNVPhyl dependency tools.
+2. Installing the SNVPhyl dependency tools.
-2. Importing the SNVPhyl Galaxy workflows.
+3. Importing the SNVPhyl Galaxy workflows.

+## Installing Build Dependencies

+Installing Galaxy tools involves building many packages from source.
+Please make sure you have the standard build tools installed on the Galaxy system before proceeding.
+In particular, please make sure that Perl, Python, Java, Git, GCC/G++, CMake, and CPANminus are all installed.
+The virtual machine build script located [here](http://irida.corefacility.ca/gitlab/analysis-pipelines/snvphyl-galaxy/blob/289184005dc50f60762d1af867e2fec497b57166/packer/scripts/galaxy.sh#L22) can be used as a rough guide for any necessary dependencies for CentOS.

 ## Installing the SNVPhyl Tools